 You can get lost (in the best way!) browsing over 4,000 shops that wind their way through more than 60 streets.

-Arm yourself with nerves and get ready to haggle on the price, whether it’s for clothes, jewelry, spices, or household items.
-It’s all negotiable.
+Arm yourself with nerves and get ready to haggle on the price.
+This is true whether it’s for clothes, jewelry, spices, or household items.

 Tip: It might also be a good idea to buy an extra suitcase to take all your purchases home.

-It is a perfect destination for: lovers of less touristy places
+Oman is a perfect destination for lovers of less touristy places.

 In Oman, you won’t find world-famous attractions like those in Egypt or the glitzy luxury of the UAE.
 But that’s exactly what makes it a must-see destination.